In addition to our public performances, Oyster Mill Playhouse stages Private Performances for each of our productions.

 What is a Private Performance?

-The cost of a Private Performance is $700 for a play and $1000 for a musical, but a Private Performance can be scheduled by paying a deposit of only $100 for a play and $200 for a musical.
-(The balance is due two weeks prior to the date of the performance.)
+The cost of a Private Performance is $700 for a play and $1000 for a musical.
+A deposit of only $100 is required to reserve a play.
+A deposit of $200 is required to reserve a musical.
+The balance is due two weeks prior to the date of the performance.
 The price of private performance tickets must be NO LESS than our ticket price ($18 for a play and $25 for a musical), but it can be higher!

 PRIVATE PERFORMANCE DATES